 Since 1981, the Wyoming Game Wardens Association has contributed over $16,000.00 to these memorials.

-Wildlife Enforcement Officers Memorial Museums - The North American Wildlife Enforcement Officers Association is supporting the building of a Wildlife Enforcement Officers Museum at the International Peace Gardens.
-This Museum would showcase the work of Wildlife Officers in the United States and Canada from the past to the present.
-The Museum would also be a memorial to all Wildlife Officers killed in the line of duty, of which eight Wyoming Officers are listed on the memorial.
-The Wyoming Game Wardens Association is supporting this concept and has contributed over $18,500.00 to the effort so far with additional funding planned.
+Wildlife Enforcement Officers Memorial Museums - The North American Wildlife Enforcement Officers Association and the Wyoming Game Wardens Association supported the building of a Wildlife Enforcement Officers Museum at the International Peace Gardens site.
+This Museum showcases the work of Wildlife Officers in the United States and Canada from past to present.
+The Museum is also a memorial to all Wildlife Officers killed in the line of duty, of which nine Wyoming Officers are listed on the memorials.
+The WGWA has contributed over $28,500.00 to the Museum at present.

 North American Wildlife Enforcement Officers Museum - Wyoming Fallen Officer Memorial Stone

-The Wyoming Game Wardens Association is supporting the building of Wyoming Game & Fish Department Historical Displays and Museums in the Casper and Lander Regional Game & Fish Department Offices.
+TThe Wyoming Game Wardens Association supported the building of Wyoming Game & Fish Department Historical Displays and Museums in the Casper and Lander Regional Game & Fish Department Offices.
 These displays showcase the historical work performed by all Department employees.
-The WGWA is supporting these displays and has contributed over $15,000.00 to this effort with additional funding planned.
+The WGWA has contributed over $17,000.00 to these displays at present.

 Lander G&F Office Historical Display